mkzi-nya/milthm-calculator-web/usage/usage_en.md

   - [Dream Tape](#single---dream-tape)
   - [Gathering Blossoms Under Rain](#single---gathering-blossoms-under-rain)

----

-## Explanation

-> - All `SP` and non-standard charts are not included in the Reality calculation.
+> - SP/challenge charts excluded from Reality calculations.
-> - Due to precision issues, in the current version, all song constants that are supposed to be 11.9 are actually below 11.9.
-For example, if the theoretical Reality is `13.005`, it will display as `13.00` in the game instead of `13.01`, and the actual calculation is `13.004999…`.
+> - Due to rounding, displayed Reality may differ (e.g., 13.005 → 13.00).

-The current theoretical Reality is `12.725` (displayed as 12.72).
+Current theoretical max Reality: `12.725` (displayed as 12.72)
-The top 20 songs with the highest constants in the current version are as follows:
+Top 20 hardest charts:

 > Click the link to view the detailed information of the track/chart.
 > The track/chart details are sourced from Milthm Lang's repository [RainSeek.Dataset.Milthm](https://github.com/MilthmLang/RainSeek.Dataset.Milthm/), with permission granted for use.